eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 To install it after a successful build:

-Depending on the installation location you may need administrator privileges.
+Depending on the installation location, you may need administrator privileges.

 .. code-block:: bash

     cmake --build . --target install

-This step will copies everything to:
+This step will copy everything to:

 -  ``<install-location>/lib``
 -  ``<install-location>/bin``